VisualDataWeb/OWL2VOWL/README.md

 OWL2VOWL is compiled with Java 6 so you have to use the `JDK 6` for compiling.

 ### Build the jar
 To build the jar simple execute `mvn package`.
+The build `jar` only contains the compiled source code.
-This will build two `jar` files in the `target`-directory.
-The file `owl2vowl.jar` contains all necessary dependencies to be executable.
-The other `jar` only contains the compiled source code.
+To build the jar which can be executed standalone you have to use package with parameter: `mvn package -Denv=standalone`.
+This will build the file `owl2vowl.jar` containing all necessary dependencies to be executable.
 There will also be a `zip` file created containing the `owl2vowl.jar`, README and the license files.

 ### Running in IDE
 It would be a pain always building the jar only to test some new implemented stuff.
 We included a possiblity to running the conversion directly with the IDE.
 For this you need to change the `Main.java` class.